Somerandomguy10111/pytemplate/readme.md

 ### I: Design by contract: Guaranteeing and assuming type hint conformity

 Functions
 - **Arguments**: All function arguments must be type hinted.
-Caller guarantees type conformity and callee assumes type confortmity
      - Passing the correct type in arguments is **caller responsibility**
      - The Callee assumes that passed argument conforms to type hint
 - **Returns**: All functions return an object that conforms to its type hint or raise an error.
 Note that returning and raising are mutually exclusive.
-Callee guarantees type conformity, given type conformity of the passed arguments, and caller assumes type conformity
     - Returning the correct type, assuming type conformity of the passed arguments, **is callee responsbility**:
     - The caller assumes that returned object, if any, conforms to its type hint
     - Functions without a type hint are implicitly assumed to return None